Mook-as/stackato-doc/admin/cluster/index.rst

 The ``kato node rename`` command above is being used to set internal Stackato parameters, but all hosts on a network should ultimately have unique hostnames.
-After setup, rename the Core node **manually** by editing */etc/hostname* and restarting.
+After setup, rename the Core node **manually** by editing */etc/hostname* and */etc/hosts*, then ``sudo service hostname restart``.

 Set up Supplemental Routers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As with the Core node, you will need to run ``kato node rename`` on each router with the same primary hostname.
+As with the Core node, you will need to run ``kato node rename`` on each router with the same API endpoint hostname.
 Run the following on each Router::

   $ kato node rename *hostname.example.com*